Criccieth Lifeboat StationCriccieth, Llŷn Peninsula

 September - October

 Opening hours can vary due to volunteer availability, so please do call ahead to check they are open if you're making a special trip.

 Phone number: 07554 445316

 Lots of lovely picnic spots along Criccieth seafront.

-Step access to shop and slight lip on pavement into the Boat station.
+Step access to shop and slight lip on pavement into the boat station.

-To an extent, not allowed in station and shop but can be outside.
+Not allowed in station and shop but can be outside.

 Other useful info

 There is a gift shop.

 Any information relating to an attraction mentioned on this website is not an endorsement or recommendation by us.
 You are responsible for making your own enquiries regarding any such attractions (such as, but not limited to, checking the attraction website, local press, attraction leaflets) to check that the availability of the attraction, opening times and/or prices have not been changed before booking attraction tickets or making arrangements to visit the attractions.
 We make no representations or warranties as to the accuracy of the information on this site in relation to any such attractions.
 Any attraction websites will have their own terms of business, and may have restrictions based on age, height or other criteria.
 Any such terms are purely a matter for the attraction providers and we are not responsible in any way.